 Environment & Scene Graph¶

-The Environment is the central data structure in tesseract_robotics, containing the robot model, scene graph, and collision information.
+The Environment is the central data structure in tesseract_robotics — it owns the robot model, the scene graph of links/joints, the current state, and the collision data.
+The high-level Robot wrapper exposes it via robot.env.

 Creating an Environment¶